athrael-soju/Iridium-AI/README.md

 ## 🚀 Deployment <a name = "deployment"></a>

-You can use Vercel to deploy the application + add your environment variables in one click!
+You can use Vercel to deploy the application + add your environment variables in just a few clicks!

 ## ⛏️ Built Using <a name = "built_using"></a>